doraeneko/lstm_automata/README.md

 ## Neural net topology

-Dense Layers are followed by LSTM layers, then dense layers again, with two output neurons.
+Dense Layers are followed by LSTM layers, then dense layers again, and finally an output layer with two neurons (representing accepting and not accepting the word).
 The fine-grained topology of the neural net can be customized by specifying number of layers and number of neurons in these layers.
 The peephole connection extension [Gers, Schmidhuber: Recurrent nets that time and count](https://www.researchgate.net/publication/3857862_Recurrent_nets_that_time_and_count) to the LSTM neuron proved to be crucial for the training to be successful - nets using standard LSTM neurons from tensorflow seem not to converge satisfactorily in this setting;